gemrb/gemrb.github.io/_drafts/2020-08-25-interview-with-project-founder-daniele-collantoni.md

 ---
-title: Interview with Daniele Collantoni on the 20 year anniversary of GemRB
+title: Interview with project founder Daniele Collantoni on the 20 year anniversary of GemRB
 author: Jaka Kranjc
 ---